-SAMFA (South African Mushroom’s Farmers’ Association), is committed to increasing plant-based nutrition while simultaneously lessening the demand for animal protein.
+SAMFA, the South African Mushroom’s Farmers’ Association, is committed to increasing plant-based nutrition while simultaneously lessening the demand for animal protein.
 They’ve introduced the #Blendability concept, the aim of which is to replace 50% of the meat content of a dish with equal quantities mushrooms.
 Clever right?
 What’s even more ingenious is that if you do it cleverly, no one will be any the wiser.
-When the team from SAMFA asked me to come up with a recipe using fresh, cultivated mushrooms, a host of mouthwatering suppers followed.
-This beef and mushroom burger was the winner.
+When the team over at SAMFA asked me to come up with a recipe using fresh, cultivated mushrooms, a host of mouthwatering suppers followed.
+This healthy hamburgers with chipotle mayo turned out to be the winning recipe.

 If you’re a Masterchef fan, I’m sure you’ve heard the word ‘umami’.
 It’s a primary taste, much the same as sweet or salt, except it picks up savoury profiles.
 Mushrooms fall into this category.
 There are a host of health benefits to eating more mushrooms.
 It helps to lower blood pressure and supports red blood cell production.

 I made the buns with this spelt hamburger bun recipe.
 If you’re like, a good brioche or wholemeal bun are also good.
 The beef patty is made from free-range beef mince and finely chopped portabellini mushrooms.
 A I threw in some cooked quinoa,too.
 I’d definitely recommend you make double and freeze half for later.
 Layer the uncooked patties between sheets of cling film and freeze in an air-tight container.
 The chipotle mayo is ridiculously good and should come with a ‘could lead to addiction tag’.
 OR you could try this homemade smoky tomato sauce.

 Healthy Hamburgers with chipotle mayo